eliben/goforth/README.md

 The first is just called `goforth` and lives in the root directory of this repository.
 The second is called `ctil` and lives in the `ctil` directory.

-## goforth - Go implementation of Forth
+## goforth: Go implementation of Forth

 `goforth` is implemented in Go and takes an unusual approach to Forth.
 It acts as a source-level interpreter.
 There is no intermediate representation of